NehaRG-QPI/embryo_ls_glim/README.md

 **ACKNOWLEDGEMENTS/CREDIT**

 The NPM model is a modified version (addition of further custom loss and metric) of Efficient-net Unet  segmentation model from https://gitlab.engr.illinois.edu/he44/phase_fl, which is further developed around the Efficient-net Unet segmentation models by https://github.com/qubvel/segmentation_models.
+All the scripts in the NPM _scripts_ folder are originally developed by https://gitlab.engr.illinois.edu/he44/phase_fl.

 **SOURCE PUBLICATION**